balanced/balanced-docs/overview/rev1/best_practices.rst

 When encountering a problem, one of the best tools available to you is the Logs area in the Dashboard.
-These logs give valuable insight into what request information was received and the resulting API response.
+These logs give valuable insight into what request infomation was received and the resulting API response.
 It also gives information about operation status codes and transaction failure messages along with the timing and affected parties and endpoints.